Business Organizations: An Overview

 Tax Implications

-Business structures are also useful tools for the purposes of estate planning in the form of discounts.
+Business structures can also be useful tools for estate planning purposes.
 A business owner who is concerned about paying estate taxes may create one or more business entities to hold assets while gifting shares of those business entities to the heirs.
-As long as the business is structured correctly, after the owner passes away, the business is valued at a discount of up to 40% as a result of the lack of marketability or control.
-This strategy has begun to feature prominently into many estate plans because of the ability to discount the value of the business.
+If the business is structured correctly, after the owner passes away, the business is valued at a discount of up to 45% as a result of the lack of marketability or control.
+This strategy features prominently into many estate plans because of the ability to discount the value of the business.
 For more information, see the Reading Room on Estate Planning and Taxation.

 Payment Limitation Issues

-During the last fifty years, many farming operations have created one or more business entities to own and manage the farming operation.
+Many farming operations have created one or more business entities to own and manage the farming operation.
 There are many reasons for this trend including limiting liability and comparative ease in transferring the operation to the next generation.
-However, one of the primary reasons behind the sudden increase in the use of business structures within the agricultural community was to take advantage of a loophole in payment limitations on federal farm programs.
+One of the primary reasons behind the sudden increase in the use of business structures within the agricultural community was to take advantage of a loophole in payment limitations on federal farm programs.
 The so-called “three entity rule” allowed producers who were part of more than one business entity to collect up to two times the amount of the payment limitation.
-While the three-entity rule was abolished by the 2008 Farm Bill, so there is no longer a benefit to create business entities for this purpose, business associations from the three-entity rule era still exist, and the ownership and control issues they bring must still be addressed.
+While the three-entity rule was abolished by the 2008 Farm Bill, business associations from the three-entity rule era still exist, and ownership and control issues must still be addressed.
 For more information, see the Reading Room on Commodity Programs.

 Corporate Farming Statutes

-Corporate farming statutes have been passed in nine states at present.
-All of these statutes, to some extent, restrict the ability of corporations to engage in farming or to own agricultural land.
-The constitutionality of the statutes has been questioned, and in some states, Nebraska for example, the statutes have been found to be unconstitutional.
+Corporate farming statutes have been passed in several states.
+All these statutes, to some extent, restrict the ability of corporations to engage in farming or to own agricultural land.
+Several courts have heard challenges to corporate farming statutes on that basis that they violate the U.S. Constitution.
+Courts have consistently upheld the constitutionality of these statutes.
 For more information, see the Reading Room on Corporate Farming Laws.

 Bankruptcy